 There is always a long waiting list for a nursery place but we do give priority to children who have older brothers or sisters in school.
-To put your child's name onto the waiting list, please collect a form from the School Office.
+To put your child's name onto the waiting list, please complete this form: https://form.jotform.com/233323860170348.
 Your child must be 2+ years before you can put them onto our waiting list.
 Depending on the availability of places, your child will be 3+ years when they join the nursery.
 Parents are notified when a place becomes available and invited to attend a meeting to discuss the curriculum and complete all of the relevant paperwork.

-The school offers nursery places but does NOT offer school places.
+The school offers nursery places but does NOT offer main school places.
 Admission to our nursery does not guarantee a place in our Reception classes as this is administered by Southwark Council's Education Department.

-The nurseries offer both part time and full time places.
-Please enquire at the school office for more information and availability.
+The nurseries offer both part time and full-time places.
+Please enquire at the school office for more information and availability or visit Childcare Choices to view the various options.

-Reception Class
+Reception

-At John Ruskin the preferred pattern of entry to Reception classes is the September immediately following your child's fourth birthday.
+At John Ruskin the preferred pattern of entry to Reception classes is the September immediately following your child's $\mathbf{4}^{th}$ birthday.

 The parents of children who are admitted for nursery provision must apply to Southwark Council if they wish their child to transfer to the Reception class at John Ruskin School.

 Please make sure that you check the deadlines for this or you may be disappointed, as the school is heavily over-subscribed.